Music Theory & Composition

 - All instrumental and voice students learn and improve their note-reading skills while taking music theory.
 Students apply these skills in their group classes, ensembles and lessons.

-- The Center welcomes students who are at least seven years old through adults of all ages.
+- We welcome students who are at least 7-years-old through adults of all ages.

 - Students who have studied one year or more of an instrument/voice may enroll in a music theory class.